Timmatt-Lee/GitHub-Jira-Integration/README.md

 With this GitHub Action, a pull request will transit Jira issue and bind links on each other.

-Auto resolve/fix-ready it once merged, depend on is issue created by other.
+Auto resolve/fix-ready it once merged, depended on your reported issue or not.

 If you want, we can even auto create Jira issue on a pull request.